You found our list of the best virtual murder mystery games online!

 List of free virtual murder mystery games

-If you want to give virtual murder mysteries a test first, then try one of the following free titles.
-Best of all, you can preview the materials so that you can choose a game your group is sure to like.
+If you want to give virtual murdering mystery games a test first, then try a free activity.
+Best of all, you can preview the materials so that you can choose a game your party is sure to like.

 13. Butler Kicks the Bucket

 Butler Kicks the Bucket consists of cards to read aloud, but you could easily copy and paste lines to email or private messages.
-Players must figure out which socialite or celebrity poisoned the butler.
+In this virtual murdering mystery game, players must figure out which socialite or celebrity poisoned the butler.
 Using breakout rooms to mingle in small groups lengthens the game, and encouraging characters to improvise lines and interactions based on the cards adds to the fun.
 To set the atmosphere, ask attendees to dress in costume and choose appropriate Zoom backgrounds.

 Learn more about Butler Kicks the Bucket.